victor-stone/dig-react/readme.md

-NOTE - the current repo is in a major overhaul - very unstable right now.
+NOTE - the current repo is in a major overhaul - somewhat unstable right now.
+See the `TODO` file for what's going on.

 This project builds web front ends for ccmixter, dig.ccmixter and satellite (landing pages) for stems, playlists and pells.